Hervar77/infinity-doc/mkdocs/api/infinity.pop3.md

 Parameters:

 - msgNum: ``
-  >the number of the message to delete
+  >The number of the message to delete.

 Return type: `boolean`